bvc97/Implementation/README.md

 The implementation was done in CPU with OpenGL and in GPU with shaders.
 The models are made in Blender.
 The folder CPU_implementation contains 2 builds where build1 is the CPU implementation and build5 is the GPU implementation.
+The folders shaders and shaders_ contain the shaders with the non-instantiated rendering and the instantiated rendering which is done in the main and main_ files, respectively.

 This project was made on Microsoft Visual Studio.